ishikac167/ishikac167/README.md

 <h2>Hi there 👋, I'm <font style="color:blue">Ishika Chokshi</font></h2>

-<p>I am a third year IT Engineering student from DJ Sanghvi College of Engineering, Mumbai, India.
-I have a keen interest in business intelligence & analytics and data analysis.
-I have deep knowledge of BI tools like Microsoft Power BI and QlikSense in transforming operations reporting processes from manual, Excel-based operations to real time auto updating processing along with the development of self service dashboards.
-I also have a past experience of working on industrial projects requiring to create reports and dashboards and leading the college student chapter in their decision making and organising competitions across Mumbai.</p>
+<p>As a Software Engineer at JPMorgan Chase, I work on the Consumer & Community Banking - Card Cloud DBA team, where I apply my skills in on-prem cloud databases like Cassandra, CockroachDB, and Oracle as well as public cloud databases like AWS AuroraPostrges to create and maintain scalable and reliable database solutions for the card business.
+I also collaborate with other engineers and stakeholders to ensure the quality and performance of the data systems and processes.

+I have completed my Bachelor of Technology in Information Technology from Dwarkadas J. Sanghvi College of Engineering, where I have developed a keen interest in business intelligence and analytics, data analysis, and machine learning.
+I have completed multiple certifications in Python, SQL, and Tableau from Coursera, and have published two papers on video analytics and healthcare technology in IEEE Xplore and LNNS Springer.
+I have also gained valuable experience as an intern at JioSaavn, where I created dashboards, ran queries, and derived insights for the Business Insights team.
+Additionally, I served as the Vice Chairperson (Admin) of the Computer Society of India chapter at my college, where I organized and participated in various competitions and events.</p>

 <h2 align="center">Technical Skills/Softwares</h2>
 <p align="center">